MASDXI/forest/README.md

 However, technology itself provides an advantage and eliminates the problem ideally but it does not seem to be practical to be done in real world and not in an efficient way to responsible for the financial crime or incidents that occur in the open network of economic.

 //Opinion: AI and Deep learning recognize and analysis the pattern but it's would be nice if the data structure also provide efficient and fast to response to the incident.

+//Opinion: Merkle Tree not suitable for the payment due to it's need to maintain the root hash and generate proof every time.

 ## Methodology